tronkos-glitch/forbidden-apks/SmartR2D2/README.md

 ## Current Status

-* ✅ Successfully running on a Poco F1 (Android 12)
+* ✅ Successfully running on a Poco F1 (Android 12) and Xiaomi Mi PAD 8 (Android 16)
 * ⚠️ Compatibility with other devices and Android versions is not fully tested

 ## Goal

 The goal of this repository is to preserve and restore functionality for this discontinued toy by providing working APKs.
+The Android 16 version has a .bat file to add (via adb) needed permissions for running fine.

 ## Feedback